EdwardZehuaZhang/Tiktok-Instagram-Youtube-Snapchat-X-Linkedin-Video-Uploader/README.md

-# Tiktok Instagram Youtube Snapchat Python Video Uploader
+# One Click Tiktok Insta YT Snap Video Uploader

 This project automates the process of uploading videos to Instagram, TikTok, YouTube, and Snapchat using Python and Selenium.